Where Does ½mv² Come From?

 Identical Momentum, Different Energy

-Two objects with identical momentum can have wildly different energies — and my bar framework shows exactly why.
+Two objects with identical momentum can have wildly different energies.
+The bar stack alone cannot show us why.
+We need something else.

 Two bar stacks of equal height but different widths — heavy/slow vs light/fast